Adjoint Systems for Optimal Control from Pontryagin to Wikipedia

 References

-📙 Pontryagin, Boltyanski, Gamkrelidze, and Mishchenko (1962) The Mathematical Theory of Optimal Processes
+Theory and the screenshots are from 📙 Pontryagin, Boltyanski, Gamkrelidze, and Mishchenko (1962) The Mathematical Theory of Optimal Processes

 1. Lemma 6.5 in Heiland (2013) Decoupling, Semi-Discretization, and Optimal Control of Semi-linear Semi-explicit Index-2 Abstract Differential-Algebraic Equations and Application in Optimal Flow Control ↩︎